keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 ---
-title:  Live Blogging at "Repairing the Ruins"
+title: Language, Beauty, and Standardized Tests at the (2017) Repairing the Ruins Conference
 categories: [Classical education]
 tags: [classical education]
 permalink: